-They are Muslims or animists.
+The Makwe are Muslims or animists.
 Even those who are Muslims are highly syncretistic.
-Even though they have Islam as their formal religion, in their daily lives when facing problems they go to the traditional healers.
+Even though they have Islam as their formal religion, in their daily lives when facing problems, they go to traditional healers.
 There is high resistance to other religions.

-There is a small chance for them to know de Gospel through the Makonde or Swahili.
-Little willingness from the nationals to reach out the Muslim groups.
+There is a small chance for them to know the gospel through the Makonde or Swahili.
+There is little willingness from nationals to reach out to the Muslim groups.
 Their needs are in the areas of health, education/sports and social development.

 |People Name General||Makwe|